julian-englert/blog/content/posts/reading-guide.md

 author = "Julian Englert"
 title = "Reading Workflow (Draft) "
 date = "2020-08-26"
-description = "How to read a book and never forget it's contents" tags = [
+description = "How to read a book and never forget its contents" tags = [
     "guide",
     "Python",